nikolayg/nikgrozev-website/_posts/blog/2014-06-08-cloudsim-and-cloudsimex-part-1.md

 CustomLog has a lot of convenient methods for printing and formatting log messages and you can explore to see what's there.
 As I mentioned it can use TextUtil to print well formatted CSV files.
-So if you have a list of objects (e.g. cloudlets or VMs) you can convert them to a CSV with a single line of code, by using the <u>printResults</u> method.
+So if you have a list of objects (e.g. cloudlets or VMs) you can convert them to a CSV with a single line of code, by using the `printResults` method.
 The following example demonstrates this:

 ```java
 List <Vm> vms = ......